raghurame/HEUR_CG_Simulations/README.md

 2. Counts the number of bridges as a function of del(y), where del(y) equals y2 - y1 (the two polymer end groups are located at x1, y1, z1, and x2, y2, z2)

 # To compile
-Type 'make'
+Type 'make' in terminal

-#To run
+# To run
-Type 'make run'
+Type 'make run'.
+The code will display the args necessary to run the code.